calooper/EventTrackerProject/README.md

 created a couple issues with MySQl workbench and also the parsing from the front-end to the controller.
 I was able to resolve this MySQL issue by inputing the time numerical-only.
 The other LocalDate issue in the controller was resolved by parsing a String date into a LocalDate.

+Working with the JavaScript, the edit feature was a a bit of a challenge.
+The biggest trouble came from trying to debug the value of variables being passed around.

 ### Stretch Goals
 I did not use any custom queries for this project, but as we move forward to next week's homework and keep building on this project, there might be a need to implement any custom queries.

+I would like to make this a fully responsive app that I could use to track my intermittent fasting from my phone.